wavemotion-dave/DS994a/README.md

 Features :
 -----------------------
+* Cart loads up to 512K Banked
 * 32K RAM Expansion
-* Currently limited to 64K bankswitch
+* Save and Load State
+* Mull mapping of any of the 12 DS keys to any combination of TI Joysticks/Keyboard
 * No cassette or Disk support yet... look for the Tunnels of Doom SSS hack that works without cassette.
 * No Speech Synth yet